gotlium/antigate/README.rst

     >>> print gate.get(captcha_id)

-If you wish to complain about a mismatch results, use ``abuse`` method.
+If you wish to complain about a mismatch results, use ``abuse`` method:

 .. code-block:: python